Wizna/Wizna.github.io/_posts/Coding/Python/2020-07-24-Python cheat sheet 2.md

 # Notes

+- Int: in python3, the plain `int` type is unbounded.

-Global interpreter lock (GIL):  The mechanism used by the [CPython](https://docs.python.org/3/glossary.html#term-cpython) interpreter to assure that only one thread executes Python [bytecode](https://docs.python.org/3/glossary.html#term-bytecode) at a time. https://docs.python.org/3/glossary.html#term-global-interpreter-lock
+## Global interpreter lock (GIL):

+- The mechanism used by the [CPython](https://docs.python.org/3/glossary.html#term-cpython) interpreter to assure that only one thread executes Python [bytecode](https://docs.python.org/3/glossary.html#term-bytecode) at a time. https://docs.python.org/3/glossary.html#term-global-interpreter-lock

 ## Threading